GabrielNakamura/NBT_code_data/README.md

 In this folder you will find all figures used in the main text and supplementary material of this study

-`Fig1.png` Figure with circular plots showing the flux of NBT among regions of the world in a 50-year time window
+`Fig1_flow_circle_plot.png` Figure with circular plots showing the flux of NBT among regions of the world in a 50-year time window

-`Fig2.png` Scaterplot with World regions characterized by their Domestic Contribution and Domestic Retention values in a 50-year time frame
+`Fig2_DC_DR.png` Scaterplot with World regions characterized by their Domestic Contribution and Domestic Retention values in a 50-year time frame

-`fig3.png` Cartogram with 3 maps showing the level of native turnover, NBT turnover and the combination of both metrics in a combined map
+`Fig3_turnover_metrics.png` Cartogram with 3 maps showing the level of native turnover, NBT turnover and the combination of both metrics in a combined map

-`fig4.png` Figure showing the predictions of the number of NBT, DC, DR, native turnover and NBT turnover for different predictors.
+`Fig4_models.png` Figure showing the predictions of the number of NBT, DC, DR, native turnover and NBT turnover for different predictors.
 This is derived from the statistical models

+#### Supp-material

+This folder contains the figures in the Supplementary material

+- `FigS1_native_richness.png` World map with countries coloured according to the number of native species richness according to the Catalog of Fishes

+- `FigS2_scatterplot.png` All-time Domestic contribution (DC) and Domestic retention (DR) for world regions

 # Authors